HLgitrepo/constitution/constitution.md

 - All sub-clans/puppets/vassals/alt-tags/etc or otherwise subject clans of a Hellene are to - on the basis of their membership within a Hellene - receive the same treatment, rights and obligations as any fully independent/standard Hellene.
 ### i.
 Members of a Hellene clan are entitled to membership of HL.
 ### ii.
 An attack made by a non-relation clan on a member of HL or hellene using proper HL and/or Hellene tags is considered a declaration of war.
 ### iii.
-A declaration of war on a Hellene or HL is a declaration of war on all Hellenes and HL unless otherwise specified by the warred party.
+Be in state of war with any Hellene or HL is a declaration of war on all Hellenes and HL.
-- Put an HL member on a KOS/proscription list is a declaration of war.
+- Put any HL member or Hellene member on a KOS/proscription list or similar is considered a declaration of war.
+- After being warned about by any senator, epistates or commander, a clan with positive relations will have 12 hours to respond until the clause is actionated.
 ### iv.
 Applying Hellenes need to be approved in a majority vote by the Assembly.
 ### v.
 All Hellenes must treat each other as allies.
 ### vi.
 Linguine, THE PREQUEL!